Remington Model Four

 The Remington Model Four is a semi-automatic rifle manufactured by Remington Arms from 1981 to 1987.
 It features a gas-operated action with a gloss-finished walnut stock.
 Unlike most Remington rifles, the Model Four spells out the number and is marketed as the Model Four not the Model 4.

-Along with the Model 7400, the Model Four is essentially a redesign of the Model 742.
-Some of the improvements include a smoother action and a stronger lockup.
+The Model Four, like the Model 7400, is similar to the Model 742; according to an article in Popular Mechanics, the Model Four has a "smoother action and stronger lockup".